 Receiving a Copy of Your Accident Report

 Once the accident investigation report is filed, a copy of your accident report can be purchased by mail or in-person at the law enforcement office closest to the scene of your accident.
 You’ll need to give some basic information about your accident to get your report, including:

 Accidents seems to happen at the worst possible time.
-Now you need to schedule car repairs, deal with the insurance company and take time off work.
+Now you need to schedule car repairs, deal with the insurance company, and take time off work.
 Fortunately, you don’t need to go through the claims process alone.
-A local accident attorney can negotiate directly with insurance companies on your behalf, and advocate for your full and fair recovery.
-Receive a free claim review from a local attorney to learn more about how West Virginia law impacts the facts of your claim.
+A local West Virginia accident attorney can negotiate directly with insurance companies on your behalf, and advocate for your full and fair recovery.

 Contact a qualified attorney.